-Being polite and professional is the best way to develop a relationship with a prospective landlord and to create a successful rental negotiation.
-The way you conduct yourself during a property visit and in phone conversations is a reflection of you as a tenant.
-Never bluff or strong arm a landlord in a negotiation as this could backfire and create tension or worse, prevent you from landing the apartment of your dreams.
+Being polite and professional is the best way to develop a relationship with a prospective landlord and create a successful rental negotiation.
+The way you conduct yourself during a property visit, in emails and in phone conversations is a reflection of you as a potential tenant.
+Never try to pull one over on a landlord in a negotiation as this could backfire and create tension or worse, prevent you from landing the apartment of your dreams.

 2. Think of Your First Visit as an Inspection.

 Before signing a lease, make sure you really put it to the test.
 Don’t fall in love at first sight, explore and inspect the apartment thoroughly with the landlord with you to address any concerns.
 It’s important that your new home meets all of your criteria for function, safety and comfort.